ts-docs/ts-docs/docsPages/Guides/Options.md

 ### tsconfig

 Path to a `tsconfig.json` file to use for the typescript compiler.
+The ts-docs extractor works best with a specific set of options, so if for some reason the docs you're getting are messed up, either provide a path to your project's `tsconfig.json` file, or pass `"none"`, which will pick the best compiler options to use.